-Each residential and online student, staff member and residential volunteer are assigned to a tutor group which meets twice every week during term time before classes start.
-This is an opportunity for staff, students and volunteers to have weekly fellowship with each other, building relationships, praying and worshipping together, or having socials.
-Student tutor group leaders will be assigned every five weeks and will have the responsibility of putting together a rota for leading the sessions, sending reminders or tutor group notices.
+Residential, online students and staff are assigned to a tutor group that usually meets twice a week during term time before classes start.
+This is an opportunity for staff and students to have regular fellowship with each other, building relationships, praying and worshipping together, or having socials.
+The group is led by your Personal Tutor and a student tutor group leader.
+The student tutor group leaders are appointed for 5 weeks and have the responsibility of putting together a rota for leading the sessions, sending reminders and tutor group notices.